 Marie’s memoir, American Chica, was a finalist for the 2001 National Book Award.
 She has also published two prizewinning novels, Cellophane and Lima Nights.

 Marie was born in Lima, Peru, the daughter of a Peruvian father and American mother.
 She moved to the United States at the age of 9, and grew up in Summit, New Jersey.
 She completed her BA in Russian Language and Literature at Northwestern University, her MA in Linguistics and Sociolinguistics at Hong Kong University, and earned a certificate of scholarship (Mandarin language) at Yale University in China.

 Marie is the author of a memoir about her bicultural childhood American Chica: Two Worlds, One Childhood, which was a finalist for the 2001 National Book Award as well as the PEN/Memoir Award, and won the Books for a Better Life Award.
 She is the editor of a collection of Washington Post essays about the writer’s craft, The Writing Life: How Writers Think and Work (2002), which is used as a textbook for writing courses in universities across the country.
-Her novel Cellophane, about the Peruvian Amazon, was published in 2006 and selected as a finalist for the John Sargent Prize.
+Her novel Cellophane, a family epic set in the Peruvian Amazon, was published in 2006 and selected as a finalist for the John Sargent Prize.
 Her most recent novel, published in January 2009, is Lima Nights.
-She has written introductions for many books on Latin America, Hispanicity and biculturalism.
-Her latest book is Bolívar: American Liberator, a biography of the Latin American founder Simón Bolívar, published by Simon & Schuster, and the winner of the Los Angeles Times Book Prize last year (Biography).
+It was selected as one of the top five books of the year by Peru’s El Comercio.